CogSP/Yolov8-Car-Detection/README.md

 For more detailed information on the metrics and architecture used, please refer to the ReadMe.md in the notebook folder of this repository.

 ## Run the code
 To start the training phase, you can download and run the [train-yolo.ipynb](https://github.com/CogSP/Yolov8-Car-Detection/blob/main/notebooks/train-yolo.ipynb) notebook.

+## Testing
+To start the testing phase, you can download and run the [test-yolo.ipynb](https://github.com/CogSP/Yolov8-Car-Detection/blob/main/notebooks/test-yolo.ipynb) notebook.

+## Note for train/test phase:

  If you are working with Kaggle, the dataset used is already available.

-## Testing
-(reference to notebook)

 ## Acknowledgments